radebeneo/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 You are not allowed to use more than 1 loop.
 You are not allowed to use malloc, free or arrays
 You can only declare a maximum of two variables in your function
+13. Write a function that frees a listint_t list.
+Prototype: size_t free_listint_safe(listint_t **h);
+This function can free lists with a loop
+You should go though the list only once
+Returns: the size of the list that was free’d
+The function sets the head to NULL